clangen/musikcube/README.md

 if you'd like to compile the project yourself, you can check out the [build instructions](https://github.com/clangen/musikcube/wiki/building).

+## keyboard shortcuts

+a list of all keyboard shortcuts can be found in the [user guide](https://github.com/clangen/musikcube/wiki/user-guide)

 # streaming server

+musikbox ships with a streaming audio server enabled by default. it runs a websocket server on port 7905, used for metadata retrieval. an http server runs on port 7906, and is used to serve (optionally transcoded) audio data to clients.
-**it's important to understand that, out of the box, the remote api should NOT be considered safe for use outside of a local network**. the websockets service only supports a simple password challenge, and the audio http server just handles Basic authorization. it does not provide ssl or tls.

-the server also stores the password in plain text in a settings file on the local machine.
+**it's important to understand that, out of the box, the remote api should NOT be considered safe for use outside of a local network**. the websockets service only supports a simple password challenge, and the audio http server just handles Basic authorization. it does not provide ssl or tls. the server also stores the password in plain text in a settings file on the local machine.

 you can fix some of this using a reverse proxy to provide ssl termination. details in the [ssl-server-setup section](https://github.com/clangen/musikcube/wiki/ssl-server-setup). while this improves things, you should exercise caution exposing these services over the internet.

 if you're interested in writing your own frontend, [api documentation is available here](https://github.com/clangen/musikcube/wiki/remote-api-documentation). the streaming server api uses a combination of websockets and vanilla http, and is included in every `musikbox` distribution.

-## keyboard shortcuts

-a list of all keyboard shortcuts can be found in the [user guide](https://github.com/clangen/musikcube/wiki/user-guide)

 # sdk